jiajunhe98/Landscape-StyleGAN/README.md

 ***...Being Updated...***

-This repository contains codes which:
+This repository (WILL) contain codes which:
 - re-implement StyleGAN in PyTorch;
 - train StyleGAN for virtual landscape photographs.